 If you choose to consider homeopathy, you should do some research into its effectiveness.
 Always seek the services of a registered homeopath and tell your doctor if you are planning to start any new treatment, including homeopathy.

-Evidence of effectiveness of homeopathy
+Lack of evidence of effectiveness of homeopathy

 Homeopathic medicines are not vaccines